gabrielhtg/grade-decision/README.md

 ## How to use

 Here's how to use this program!
-1. Open clisp
+1. Open the CLISP.
-2. Then load this file
+2. Then load this file.
 3. Type
    ```
    (grade x)